 - a connective tissue disease

-the type of virus is causing the infection.
-This testing method is commonly used with babies and small children.
+the type of virus causing the infection.
+This testing method is common with

 Viral bronchiolitis requires different treatments than bronchiolitis

 Treatments for Viral Bronchiolitis